What is The Media League?

 Not at all.
 Team Players can use their own gear: smart phone, laptop, camera, brain, etc. Most people are already minor media-making masters these days anyway.

 How much effort is required?

 Players can put in as much time with their teams and creations as they like.
-At least one volunteer coach is required on average 1-2 hours a week throughout the season (25-50 hours total) to keep things on track.
+Coaches put in about an hour or a week during games.

 What are the responsibilities of a Media Team Coach?